Dollar opens lower in Baghdad, Erbil markets - Shafaq News

 Shafaq News– Baghdad/ Erbil

-The US dollar opened Tuesday’s trading at a lower rate in Baghdad and Erbil markets, according to a Shafaq News market survey.
+The US dollar opened Sunday’s trading at a lower rate in Baghdad and Erbil, according to a Shafaq News market survey.